FawazHutomiA/countries-search/README.md

 # countries-search

+How to start:
+1. npm install
-run deployment: npm run dev
+2. npm run dev

+Tech used:
+1. NuxtJS
+2. Tailwindcss